DWY4YU8dwpNjzdlShgDPlGEMGiiZlYit8ufkzM3z

 🟠 Expressing Necessity in Korean with -아/어야 하다 | TOPIK Intermediate

-Have you ever needed to say “I must…” or “I have to…” in Korean but weren’t sure which ending to use?
-The expression -아/어야 하다 is essential for expressing necessity and obligation in Korean.
-Let’s break it down and master it together!
+Have you ever wanted to say “I must…” or “I have to…” in Korean but weren’t sure which ending to use?
+The pattern -아/어야 하다 is the most common way to talk about things you must or need to do.
+Let’s learn how to use it step by step so you can sound clear and confident.

 🎯 Learning Goal